Genivia/ugrep/README.md

             MAGIC signatures.
 This option may be repeated and may be combined with options -O and -t to expand the search.
 Every file on the search path is read, making searches potentially more expensive.
+    -O EXTENSIONS, --file-extensions=EXTENSIONS
+            Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
+When `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
+This option may be repeated and may be combined with options -M and -t to expand the recursive search.
     -t TYPES, --file-type=TYPES
             Search only files associated with TYPES, a comma-separated list of file types.
 Each file type corresponds to a set of filename